pramodsinghlodhi/master-photocopy/README.md

     npm run dev
     ```

-Your application should now be running at `http://localhost:9002` and fully connected to your Firebase project.
+Your application is now live at `https://master-photocopy--master-photocopy.us-central1.hosted.app` and fully connected to your Firebase project.
 You can sign up, log in, and place orders.

+For local development, run `npm run dev` and access `http://localhost:9002`.

 ---